smn/alexandria/README.markdown

 * generator_tools (w/ pip or easy_install)
 * django (for the current database backend)
 * twisted (for the USSD and XMPP runners)
+* wokkel (an XMPP lib on top of Twisted)

+Currently both `django` and `wokkel` are available in the `./lib/` directory.
+Add the directory to your `$PYTHONPATH` to be able to load to modules.

 RUNNING THE CODE
 ----------------

 There are currently 3 options for running the menus, USSD, XMPP and a command line runner.
-There are shortcuts for the XMPP and USSD services in the `./bin/` directory, console based runner is surprisingly called `./command-line-client.py`.

 On OS X `twistd`, the Twisted application runner, sometimes complains about not being able write to a `dropin.cache` folder.
 Running `twistd` with `sudo` will fix that for you.
 Also, when using python2.6 or later the current Twisted version will raise warnings about the `md5` and `sha` modules being deprecated, those are ugly but not harmful.